hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 You will be installing `uneoboot.dol` in step 3.
 </div>

+1. Launch the Homebrew Channel
-1. Launch the Homebrew channel, then launch the Load Priiloader app.
+1. Launch Load Priiloader from the list of homebrew.
 1. Scroll down to `Load/Install file` and press A.
     ![Load/Install File](/images/priiloader/menu_install_file.png)
 1. Scroll through the menu until your desired homebrew app is highlighted, and press A to install it.
     ![Installing a Homebrew App](/images/priiloader/installing_file.png)
     ![Installing a Homebrew App OK](/images/priiloader/installing_file_ok.png)
-1. Press B to go back to the main menu.
+1. Press `B` to return to the main menu.
 1. Scroll down to `Settings` and press A.
     ![Settings](/images/priiloader/menu_settings.png)
 1. Press Right to cycle through the Autoboot options until `Installed file` is selected.
     ![Autoboot: Installed File](/images/priiloader/autoboot_installed_file.png)
 1. Scroll down to `save settings` and press A.
     ![Saving Settings](/images/priiloader/settings_save.png)
-1. Press B to return to the main menu.
+1. Press `B` to return to the main menu.
 1. Scroll back up to `System Menu` and press A.

 Your Wii should now automatically boot to whichever homebrew app you installed.

 ##### Autobooting the Homebrew Channel or Priiloader

+1. Launch the Homebrew Channel
-1. Launch the Homebrew Channel, then launch the Load Priiloader app.
+1. Launch Load Priiloader from the list of homebrew.
 1. Scroll down to `Settings` and press A.
     ![Settings](/images/priiloader/menu_settings.png)
-1. Press Right to cycle through the Autoboot options until your desired option is selected. <br>
+1. Press Right to cycle through the Autoboot options until your desired option is selected.
-`Disabled` will autoboot to the Priiloader menu.
+    + Disabled` will autoboot to the Priiloader menu.

     Please don't set Autoboot to `BootMii IOS`.
 You will get stuck in a loop until you continuously hold the RESET button to enter the Priiloader menu.
     {: .notice--warning}